Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 Turning on logging for performance measuring or debugging.
 Logging will reduce performance, so performance measuring is not exact.
 * log results are output to console
 * default is logging turned off, P"logLevel=0"

+# R reporting

+R is for future use for reporting functions like to tell about singularity regions.

 # M669 S, T parameters: segmentation